alanjyu/oasis_montaj_map_templates/README.md

 Montaj scans templates (.geosoft_maptemplate) in "C:\Users\\[USERNAME\]\Documents\Geosoft\Desktop Applications\maptemplate".
 You can directly copy the templates to this directory.

-In the cases where template files are not detected, or you are modifying the templates:
+In case the template files are not detected, or you are modifying the templates:

 1. Open the template in Montaj by clicking "Map Tools" → "Map Template" → "Open Map Template…".
 2. Right-click on the template → "Properties".